la2050/archive/_organizations/united-way-of-greater-la-home-for-good.md

-   â€¢ Leadership: Over 125 leaders from a broad cross-section of nonprofit, public, and philanthropic organizations, including the Mayor of LA and all 5 of our County Supervisors, signed onto the Home For Good plan.
+   * Leadership: Over 125 leaders from a broad cross-section of nonprofit, public, and philanthropic organizations, including the Mayor of LA and all 5 of our County Supervisors, signed onto the Home For Good plan.

-   â€¢ Funding: $5 million from 16 private funders was leveraged to secure $100 million from 7 public funders, creating the first ever Funders Collaborative for permanent supportive housing in LA County.
+   * Funding: $5 million from 16 private funders was leveraged to secure $100 million from 7 public funders, creating the first ever Funders Collaborative for permanent supportive housing in LA County.

-   â€¢ Awareness: Over 20,000 volunteers have participated in HomeWalk, an annual 5k to end homelessness.
+   * Awareness: Over 20,000 volunteers have participated in HomeWalk, an annual 5k to end homelessness.

-   â€¢ Systems Change: The time it takes for a homeless veteran to move from the street into a home was reduced by 2 months.
+   * Systems Change: The time it takes for a homeless veteran to move from the street into a home was reduced by 2 months.

-   â€¢ Housing: Well over 5,000 chronically homeless persons as well as an additional 2,000 homeless veterans were permanently housed.
+   * Housing: Well over 5,000 chronically homeless persons as well as an additional 2,000 homeless veterans were permanently housed.